lasp/xmera/src/fswAlgorithms/opticalNavigation/cobConverter/cobConverter.rst

 where :math:`\psi_{i,x}` and :math:`\psi_{i,y}` are the iFOV.
 This matrix is then transformed into the body frame and added to the covariance of the attitude error and COB error.
-All individual covariance matrices,and thus the total covariance matrix, describe the measurement noise of a unit vector.
+All individual covariance matrices, and thus the total covariance matrix, describe the measurement noise of a unit vector.

 By reading the camera orientation and the current body attitude in the inertial frame, the final step is to rotate